 - Your child may become clingy

-- “Stranger danger” often begins around this time
+- “Stranger danger” often starts around this time

-- You may begin to notice your child has preferences, to both adults, other children, and toys
+- You may begin to notice your child has preferences for adults, other children, and toys

 When to reach out to your doctor: